2016-2018 Research Resident Past Projects

 Yongwoo Seo, MD, 2016-2018

-Dr. Seo worked as a research fellow under the collaborative guidance of Dr. Venu Pillarisetty, Associate Professor in the Division of General Surgery, and Dr. Seth Pollack, Assistant Professor in the Division of Oncology, and was funded by the Sarcoma Research Program at the Fred Hutchinson Cancer Research Center.
+Dr. Seo worked as a research fellow under the collaborative guidance of Dr. Venu Pillarisetty, Professor in the Division of General Surgery, and Dr. Seth Pollack, Assistant Professor in the Division of Oncology, and was funded by the Sarcoma Research Program at the Fred Hutchinson Cancer Research Center.
 In his role he helped complete and analyze the data for a phase I clinical trial in soft tissue sarcomas utilizing an intra-tumoral injection of a Toll-like receptor 4 (TLR4) agonist.
 In addition, he lead efforts to develop an in vitro tumor slice culture system, previously demonstrated in multiple solid tumors such as colon and pancreatic cancer, in leiomyosarcoma and liposarcoma.
 Dr. Seo and team worked to optimize the culture conditions for these slice cultures in sarcoma to allow for in vitro examination of the live tumor microenvironment, with the of demonstrating the maintenance of this architecture over time in culture and to then use multiple imaging modalities to test the local immune response to promising therapeutic agents (such as immune checkpoint inhibitors and TLR agonists).
 He additionally continued work previously done by Dr. Pillarisetty’s group in human pancreatic ductal adenocarcinoma (PDA) to analyze the specific immune response using T cell receptor (TCR) deep sequencing, in collaboration with Adaptive Biotechnologies.
 By using these high throughput computational methods and correlating the TCR data with whole genome expression from the same tumors, the team gained a better understanding of what activates or perturbs the immune response to PDA and to develop further hypotheses for therapeutic targets.

 Francys Verdial, MD, 2016-2018